koenrane/KR-new-site/content/import/formalizing-policy-modification-corrigibility.md

 ---
 In [_Corrigibility Can Be VNM-Incoherent_](/a-certain-formalization-of-corrigibility-is-vnm-incoherent), I operationalized an agent's corrigibility  as our ability to modify the agent so that it follows different policies.
 In the summer of 2020, I had formalized this notion, but it languished—unloved—in my Overleaf drafts.

+> [!info] Clarification
-ETA 12/3/21: This post is not proposing a solution to corrigibility, but proposing an interesting way of quantifying an aspect of corrigibility.
+> This post is not proposing a solution to corrigibility, but proposing an interesting way of quantifying an aspect of corrigibility.

 # Motivation